DimMil24/Psira/README.md

 <br>
 Users can communicate and add comments to each ticket.
 <br>
-Any change made to a ticket is tracked and shown in the history of the ticket.
+Any change made to a ticket, is tracked and shown in the history of the ticket.

 ![Submit Ticket Preview](assets/SubmitTicket.png)